Just Another Diamond Day: Background

 Vashti Bunyan had initially appeared on the English music scene in 1965 after meeting record producer Andrew Loog Oldham with a promising assortment of original material.
-Even with the hype boasting that Bunyan could replace Marianne Faithfull, who had recently departed Decca Records, her debut single, the Mick Jagger and Keith Richards-penned "Some Things Just Stick in Your Mind", did not achieve much critical traction.
+Even with the hype boasting that Bunyan could replace Marianne Faithfull, who had recently departed Decca Records, her debut single, the Jagger–Richards-penned "Some Things Just Stick in Your Mind", did not achieve much critical traction.
 Sensing a follow-up release would not materialize, Bunyan decided to depart Oldham's stable to record with Peter Snell.
 Bunyan recorded "Train Song", the melody of which stemmed from her own composition, "17 Pink Elephants", with lyrics written by folkie Alastair Clayre.
 Upon release, however, "Train Song" failed to fulfil Bunyan's vision of her acoustic arrangements appealing to pop culture as the single was met with the same lack of commercial success as Bunyan's debut.
 As a result, the brief media exposure surrounding her faded by late 1966, Bunyan detached herself from the London music scene, and had been all but forgotten by mainstream pop audiences.

 Shortly after the release of "Train Song", Bunyan found herself without a record label, and with the help of her brother organized a showing of her songs to Peggy Seeger and Ewan MacColl.
 Bunyan recalled the meeting did not impress the two; however, their suggestions for her inspired Bunyan to pursue the solemn atmosphere present in her music.
-Hearing word of Donovan's intention to establish a musical commune, Bunyan and fellow bohemian student, Robert Lewis, travelled through Scotland on horse and carriage.
+Hearing word of Donovan's intention to establish a musical commune, Bunyan and fellow bohemian student, Robert Lewis, travelled through Scotland by carriage.
 Donovan's project never developed; however, the nearly two-year journey gave Bunyan the opportunity to pen an album's worth of material.
 These songs so impressed record producer Joe Boyd, whom Bunyan happened upon on her travels, that he left her a standing invitation to record them when Bunyan concluded her wandering.
-Writer Keith Wallace has stated Boyd's affluence of experience producing exotic musical acts and expert mixing abilities would prove invaluable as Bunyan came off a long hiatus from recording.
+Writer Keith Wallace has stated Boyd's abundant experience producing exotic musical acts and expert mixing abilities would prove invaluable as Bunyan came off a long hiatus from recording.

 In November 1969, Bunyan returned to England and Boyd organized recording sessions for the subsequent month.
-Following an extensive day of rehearsals at Sound Techniques, Bunyan completed the entire Just Another Diamond Day album during a work-extensive three-day period in December 1969.
+Following an extensive day of rehearsals at Sound Techniques, Bunyan completed the entire Just Another Diamond Day album during a work-intensive three-day period in December 1969.
 Bunyan was joined by a wealth of musicians, including John James, Robert Kirby, Robin Williamson of the Incredible String Band, and Dave Swarbrick and Simon Nicol of Fairport Convention.
 However, Bunyan's diffident approach resulted in her losing control of the songs' arrangements, and only later did she note her reservations toward the album's lack of precision and production.
 Music historian Richie Unterberger has remarked that despite the influence of outside artists, the drum-less, acoustic arrangements on Just Another Diamond Day complemented Bunyan's measured and wispy vocals.